datalad-handbook/book/docs/basics/101-133-containersrun.rst

 section below has some pointers:

 .. index::
-   pair: build a container image; with Singularity
+   pair: build container image; with Singularity
 .. find-out-more:: How to make a Singularity Image

    Singularity containers are build from Image files, often